HomeMy WebLinkAbout1935-05-21 483

 Pero aid. having trouble with his wife and wanted to live with his

-daughter, Mrs. Richards.
+daughter, Mrs. Richards .
 Mr. Mitchell wanted to know if

 to live with his daughter.
 The Board voted not to pay

-Pero anything ig he lift his own home.
+Pero anything he ldft his own home.

 Mr. Mitchell reported that Dr. Wells had talked with

-Colontroppo, him in regard, to the Colontroppo family on Cottage Street.
+Colontroppo, him in regard to the Colontroppo family on Cottage Street.

 Scarlet The Colontroppo boy is ill with scarlet fever, and